romanjeanelie/for-immersive/README.md

 ## Description

 Here's a small timeline I created over the weekend for the IG team to showcase the projects I've worked on.

+## Live Demo

+You can see the project live [here](https://for-immersive.vercel.app/).

 ## Installation